lukaszbielawski/Media-Editor/README.md

 * <b>Filters</b>: Apply a wide range of filters to individual layers to enhance or modify their appearance.
 * <b>Cropping and Clipping</b>: Crop layers to remove unnecessary parts of picture.
 Additionally, you can clip layers into various shapes such as ellipses or hexagons.
 * <b>Merging</b>: Combine multiple layers into a single layer, simplifying your project.
+* <b>Magic Wand</b>: Quickly select and manipulate specific areas of your image with the magic wand tool.
+* <b>Adding Text</b>: Insert and customize text layers with various fonts, sizes, and colors.
 * <b>Background Editing</b>: Resize the background canvas and change its color to suit your preferences.
 * <b>Auto-save Feature</b>: Your progress is automatically saved to ensure you never lose your work.
 * <b>Undo/Redo</b>: Seamlessly revert or reapply changes with the undo and redo feature.